h10r/business-model-canvas-icons/README.md

 business-model-canvas-icons
 ===========================

-I extracted the icons for Business Model Canvas from the Business Model Generation book.
+I extracted the icons of the Business Model Canvas from the Business Model Generation book.
 As that was quite cumbersome, I thought I share it.

 Based on this canvas: